-- Digital health: (aside from remote monitoring and telehealth which some include in this broad bucket) Covid response leading to a few big winners but also serious winnowing of the competitive landscape as funding dries up.
+- Digital health: (aside from remote monitoring and telehealth which some include in this broad bucket) Covid response leading to a few big winners but also serious winnowing of the competitive landscape.
 Adoption of AI will only increase in areas such as pathology and radiology as well as for differential diagnoses (look at Buoy Health’s emergence during this crisis).
 We expect well-equipped analytics companies and digital workflow companies to find tremendous opportunities serving all of the stakeholders.
 Example strategy question: What are the emerging hospital use-cases for digital products and services and what’s the best way to position your product to be the category killer in its space?

 - Public health: The debate on the trade-off between our ability to harness the enormous value of large datasets and our desire to protect our privacy has come to the fore.
 We expect that there will be a somewhat greater willingness to allow more disease surveillance in some ways that will be more visible to the public, and others that will be less visible.
 There is the potential for this to enable life sciences research and improve early warning systems and population health management.
 While in the short term public health that’s not Covid related will suffer, in the long term expect there to be much more appetite from the public and governments to fund public health.
 Example strategy question: What assets, capabilities, partnerships, and more will organizations need to deliver public health value from integrating data across multiple sources?